 Daily Fantasy Sports

 The Maryland Lottery was founded in 1973 after a change in the MD gambling laws, and the lottery retailers offer Mega Millions and Powerball lottery and scratch tickets.
-The Maryland State Lottery and Gaming Control Agency monitors lottery and casino regulations, and ensures all operations follow state laws.
+The Maryland State Lottery and Gaming Control Agency monitors lottery and casino regulations, and ensures all operations follow the state law.

 The legal gambling age in Maryland is 21 years old for casinos and sports betting.
 For horse racing, the state lottery and daily fantasy sports, the legal gambling age is 18 years.
 You need to be within state lines to take part in any form of online gambling, but you don’t need to be a Maryland resident.